rajanchauhan165/da-project-portfolio/README.md

-# My SQL, Excel, and Power BI Projects
+# SQL, Excel, and Power BI Projects

 Welcome to my repository!
 This is a collection of my projects involving SQL, Excel, and Power BI.
 I'm excited to share my work and learnings with you.